pfunks/TCTest/test_faq.md

 ## What is my voting power?

-This is like an "energy bar" in a computer game that gets depleted every time you vote.
-You start off with 100%.
-Every time you vote, you use some of your power.
-If you use up too much of your power, the value of your vote goes down.
-Think of it as a control measure to stop you from up-voting everything you see.
+Voting power is like an "energy bar" in a computer game that goes down a little bit every time you vote.
+Every time you vote, you use a small amount of your power.
+Less voting power means your votes carry less influence.
+But not to worry, you start off with 100%, and the network recharges it by 20% every day.

 ## How many times can I vote without depleting my voting power?

-You can use up to 40 full strength votes within a 24 hour period without depleting your voting power.
+You can use up to 40 full strength votes within a 24 hour period without depleting your voting power over time.

 ## Can I vote with less than 100% of my voting strength?

-Yes.
-Users can chose to vote with less than 100% of their voting strength.
-Voting with less than 100% voting weight will use up less voting power, but it will also have less of an effect on the post rewards.

-## How do I vote with less than 100% voting strength?

 New users can only upvote and downvote with 100% voting strength.

-Once you reach a certain amount of Steem Power, you will start to see a vote slider appear when you vote.
+Once you reach about 500 STEEM Power, you will see a vote slider appear when you vote.
 You can use the slider to adjust the weight of your vote, between 1% and 100% voting strength.
+Voting with less than 100% voting weight will use up less voting power, but it will also have less of an influence on the post or comment's rewards.

 <img src="https://steemitimages.com/DQmV6c21tzSrgXwPHx4tvuc1UiCXBEvzkLBH9QCZHtVN6Ma/image.png">

+Upvotes and downvotes use the same amount of voting power.

 ## Where can I check my voting power?

 You can view your current voting power using third party tools such as https://steemd.com/@youraccount or https://steemstats.com.

-## Do both upvotes and downvotes use the same amount of voting power?

-Yes.

 ## What determines how much of the curation reward goes to the author versus curators?

 The rewards are allocated so that 75% of the payout goes to the author of the post/comment, and 25% goes to the curator.

-Of the 25% that goes to the curator though, that portion will be split between the author and the curator if the curator votes within the first 30 minutes.
+Of the 25% that goes to the curator, that portion will be split between the author and the curator if the curator votes within the first 30 minutes.
 The split of the 25% between the author and curator during the first 30 minutes is calculated as a linear function based on the time the vote is cast.

 - If a post is upvoted the moment of posting, 100% of the curation award goes to the author.
 - At 3 minutes, 90% goes to the author and 10% to the curator.